Editorial Style Guide

 Inclusive Language

-Inclusive Language Ryan AskewIn our communications, we strive to use inclusive language that acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.
-Other than a few added examples, these suggestions for writing and talking about diverse groups of people are taken from the Guide to Inclusive Language, a U.S. government publication.
-When in doubt, always ask the subject what their preference is for descriptors such as pronouns, ability level, what they call their partner/spouse.
-When it is not feasible to ask the subject, the following guidelines apply.
+Inclusive Language Ryan AskewAt UMass Amherst, we are committed to using inclusive language that conveys respect to all people, is sensitive to differences, and promotes equal opportunities.
+The following suggestions for writing and talking about diverse groups of people are primarily taken from the APA (American Psychological Association) Inclusive Language Guide.

 ability and disability